spree/spree/guides/content/developer/customization/checkout.md

 disabled, the select box will be replaced by a text field instead.

 ***
 The default "seed" data for Spree only includes the U.S. states.
 It's easy enough to add states or provinces for other countries but beyond the scope of the Spree project to maintain such a list.
 ***

 ***
 The state field can be disabled entirely by using the `Spree::Config[:address_requires_state]` preference.
 You can also allow for an "alternate phone" field by using the `Spree::Config[:alternative_billing_phone]` and `Spree::Config[:alternative_shipping]` fields.
 ***

 The list of countries that appear in the country select box can also be configured.
-Spree will list all countries by default but you can configure exactly which countries you would like to appear.
-The list can be limited to a specific set of countries by configuring the new `Spree::Config[:checkout_zone]` preference and setting its value to the name of a <%= link_to "Zones", "addresses", "zones" %> containing the countries you wish to use.
+Spree will list all countries by default, but you can configure exactly which countries you would like to appear.
+The list can be limited to a specific set of countries by configuring the `Spree::Config[:checkout_zone]` preference and setting its value to the name of a [Zone](addresses#zones) containing the countries you wish to use.
 Spree assumes that the list of billing and shipping countries will be the same.
 You can always change this logic via an extension if this does not suit your needs.

 ### Delivery Options